AfshanAlamEngg/subscription-page-backend/README.md

 # subscription-page-backend
-Asubscription page for Qrencia using React JS for frontend and spring  boot and JDK 17 for backend
+A subscription page for Qrencia using React JS for frontend and spring  boot and JDK 17 for backend